Top 12 Reasons for Women to Use IVF

 2. Ovulatory Disorders

-As women age, egg quantity and quality naturally decline, making conception more difficult and increasing the risk of miscarriage.
-3
+As women age, both egg quantity and quality naturally decline, making conception more difficult and increasing the risk of miscarriage.

-Using IVF, multiple eggs can be retrieved in a single cycle, and embryos can be tested through preimplantation genetic testing (PGT) to identify those with the highest chance of resulting in a healthy pregnancy.
+IVF also allows embryos to be assessed or tested with preimplantation genetic testing (PGT) to help identify those with the highest chance of resulting in a healthy pregnancy.

-For women of advanced maternal age who don’t have viable eggs, IVF with donor eggs offers another path to getting pregnant and giving birth.
+For women of advanced maternal age who no longer have viable eggs, IVF with donor eggs offers another highly successful path to achieving pregnancy and giving birth.

 4. Endometriosis

-IVF can improve chances of pregnancy by retrieving eggs directly from the ovaries, fertilizing them in the lab, and transferring embryos into the uterus, bypassing the areas affected by endometriosis.
+IVF helps bypass many of these barriers by retrieving eggs directly from the ovaries, fertilizing them in the lab, and transferring embryos into the uterus, avoiding the hostile pelvic environment that endometriosis can create.

 5. Unexplained Infertility